Guide: Your Optimal Free Prize Request in 2026

 Co-branding and Employer Image

-This is particularly true with suppliers, premium local players, wellness brands, or companies already working with your organization.
+This is particularly true with suppliers, premium local actors, wellness brands, or companies already working with your organization.
 They are not all looking for volume.
 Many seek a clean, professional context that aligns with their image.
 An engagement led by HR or Internal Comms, with a clear charter and a limited selection of partners, sends this signal.

 Access to a Relevant Employee Audience